 For European order for payment procedures executed in Spain, formal requirements apply, which foreign companies and lawyers sometimes underestimate.
 Experience has shown that for reasons of cost and time it is worthwhile to involve a Spanish lawyer before initiating the debt recovery process in Spain.

-If you need further information on the European order for payment procedure in Spain or advice on this topic, please do not hesitate to contact Mariscal & Abogados.
+If you need further information regarding the European order for payment procedure in Spain,

 This article is not considered legal advice